iCliniq Logo

 First of all, I would like to say that it is quite a commendable thing to be aware of these situations.
 Most women are not aware of breast lumps and tend to ignore them.

-I like to ask you a few questions about the swelling.
+I would like to ask you a few questions about the swelling.
 Is it a single swelling or multiple ones?
 Is the skin around the swelling red and painful?
 Have you recently breastfed?
 Did you have a fever in the previous one or two weeks?
 Have you checked yourself the left breast for such swellings?

-Most breast lumps are benign, but they have to be checked out positively to rule out any malignancy.
+Most breast lumps are benign, but they have to be checked out thoroughly to rule out any malignancy.
 But since you are 32 years of age, it is unlikely to be a malignancy, and I would ask you not to be worried.
 Mammography will have to be performed to look into the consistency of the lump.
 Whether it is benign or otherwise, treatments are available, and it is a fairly common condition.
 If the breast lump is found to be benign, can it be easily excised?

-I have gone through the report that you have posted, and then it is written ESR (erythrocyte sedimentation rate) is high, and TSH (thyroid-stimulating hormone) is high.
-TSH values done in the time of any illness cannot be relied upon and therefore may have to be repeated at a later stage.
+I have gone through the report that you have posted, and it is written that ESR (erythrocyte sedimentation rate) is high, and TSH (thyroid-stimulating hormone) is high.
+TSH values done at the time of any illness cannot be relied upon and therefore may have to be repeated at a later stage.
 When the report was open, I saw only a peripheral smear report and not a TSH or ESR report.

 Kindly upload those reports, and I will be able to comment on them.
 Kindly answer the above questions, and I will help you out in a much better fashion.